rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?

 First, what exactly are such other aspirations?
 In my twenties, I was largely unconcerned by what I considered at the time to be uninteresting adult pursuits: careers, mortgages, and starting families.
 There was still _plenty_ of time to worry about those later.
 Turning 30, I [described myself as a](/journal/30-going-on-13) “now-thirty-year-old man-child who has found exactly nothing better to do with his life than to play outside.”
+(Also, if you liked the outdoor adventures described here, check out that essay for more of the same.)

 But now it is later.
 For perhaps the first time in my life, I have found professional work that I enjoy, am good at, and is lucrative.
 It’s a trifecta that eluded me for many years.
 In my twenties, skiing was always the _escape_ from my working reality, and now, in a way, has become my reality.
 Could this be a case of too much of a good thing?
 I’ve now met a few ski guides, some now starting families, who have largely abandoned recreational ski touring.
 One remarked that he had “skied more than enough powder for the rest of [his] life.”